tenjou/replica/README.md

 ## Options

 ```
-  --input <dir|file>            Specify an input folder.
+  -i, --input <dir|file>        	Specify an input folder.
 Order they are defined in also will change order they are included.
-  --index <file>           		The path to output index file.
+  -I, --index <file>           		The path to output index file.
-  --watch						Look after file changes in set input folders.
+  -w, --watch						Look after file changes in set input folders.
-  --concat <file=./package.js>	Specify that files should be concatenated inside one file.
+  -c, --concat <file=./package.js>	Specify that files should be concatenated inside one file.
-  --uglify						Specify that concatenated file should be minified.
+  -u, --uglify						Specify that concatenated file should be minified.
 Setting this will force --concat flag to true.
-  --timestamp					Add timestamp to scripts inside index file.
+  -t, --timestamp					Add timestamp to scripts inside index file.
+  -h, --help 						Print help.
+  -v, --version						Current version number.
 ```

 ## TODO